It’s not just Arizona: Push to review 2020 ballots spreads

-ATLANTA (AP) — Six months after Donald Trump’s loss, conspiracy theorists and Trump backers are continuing their push for repeated examinations of ballots and finding limited successes.
+ATLANTA (AP) — Six months after Donald Trump’s loss, conspiracy theorists and backers of former President Donald Trump are continuing their push for repeated examinations of ballots and finding limited successes.

 A Georgia judge last week awarded a group the chance to review mail ballots in a large Georgia county that includes Atlanta.
-Officials in a rural Michigan county have expressed interest in a review of their voting machines.
+Officials in a rural Michigan county on Tuesday debated a review of their voting machines.
 A similar debate has caused sharp divisions in a New Hampshire town.
 In some cases, the efforts have been inspired by an audit of the votes in Arizona’s Maricopa County, an elaborate exercise engineered by the GOP-led state Senate.

 The efforts are unlikely to yield any new revelations about President Joe Biden’s victory in the 2020 election.
 The votes have been counted — and often recounted — and certified by local officials.
 Still, the lingering debate and legal wrangling have propelled suspicions and advanced debunked theories.
 And their sometimes misleading conclusions have been amplified by Trump, whose false allegations of election fraud sparked the push.